oVirt/ovirt-site/source/develop/release-management/features/storage/cinder-integration.html.md

 ### Detailed Description

 Managing OpenStack Cinder volumes provisioned by ceph storage through oVirt engine.
 For initial phase, the integration should ensure support for creating/deleting volumes from a Cinder storage domain, while monitoring relevant statuses using [CoCo](CommandCoordinator) mechanism.
 The engine/vdsm should allow running VMs with attached ceph volumes via librbd library using libvirt support ([using libvirt with ceph rbd](http://ceph.com/docs/master/rbd/libvirt/)).
 As for security, when required, running VMs can authenticate using [CEPHX](http://ceph.com/docs/v0.69/rados/operations/auth-intro/) protocol (secret management will be handled in engine/vdsm).
-There is a known issue with OpenStack Juno version which a snapshot which has dependent volumes can not be removed, to avoid this bug with oVirt the OpenStack Cinder version supported by oVirt is Kilo.
+There is a known issue with OpenStack Juno version which a snapshot which has dependent volumes can not be removed, to avoid this bug the OpenStack Cinder version which will be supported by oVirt is Kilo.

 ### Dependencies / Related Features